Douglas College > Student Services > Financial > Financial Aid > Scholarships > Science and Technology scholarships

 Douglas College Biology Scholarship

 The Douglas College Biology Scholarship was established by a gift from the Douglas College Biology department in 1990.
-The purpose of this scholarship is to promote academic excellence in the discipline of Biology and to reward outstanding achievement in a difficult subject area.
-A total of two (2) scholarships are awarded each Winter semester to the student(s) with the highest grades on their final exam in Biology 1110 and Biology 1210.
+The purpose of this scholarship is to promote academic excellence in the discipline of Biology, specifically within Biology 1110 and/or Biology 1210, and to reward outstanding achievement in a difficult subject area.

 BC Hydro Scholarship